2020 in review: Successful marketing strategies

 “We literally had to throw out our entire communications plan overnight.
-Fortunately, our client fully committed and nimble enough to switch gears quickly.
+Fortunately, our client was fully committed and nimble enough to switch gears quickly.
 We worked with them to develop a series of pulse studies.
 They tracked immediate consumer sentiment.
 And updated every week from March through the end of the year.
-That let us track up-to-the-minute shifts in sentiment as the crisis ebbed and flowed unevenly across the country.
-And importantly, it gave us timely headlines to keep the company front-and-center in the eyes of their clients and consumers.
+That lets us track up-to-the-minute shifts in sentiment as the crisis ebbed and flowed unevenly across the country.
+And importantly, it gave us timely headlines to keep the company front-and-center in the eyes of its clients and consumers.
 As a result, when the dust settled, we saw a 45% increase in earned media coverage over the course of 2020.”

 The events of 2020 forced us all to adapt quickly to keep our businesses on track.
 Successful communicators and marketers deployed marketing strategies that engaged audiences, generated leads, and maintained client relationships.